Wednesday, January 14, 2015

 • Consolidated city-counties (popular primarily in the South)

 In these examples, note the following: the wealthier cities have a large tax base for a small geographic area and are depriving the larger region the economies of scale and better standards.
 They also still have the issue of having "the foxes guarding the henhouse" in that oversight is low to non-existent.
 As to large population counties with broad powers, these are relatively rare.
 Most high population counties are carved up into numerous cities and towns that cut into their landlocked tax base, and counties like Los Angeles County where the county provides road maintenance on behalf of most cities are also uncommon.
 Counties as large as states that can act as states in this manner.
 Less than 50 counties in the entire nation have populations exceeding a million residents, and of those the amount that have the purchasing power and responsibility of states can be counted on one hand.
 Fairfax County in Virginia doesn't even operate a county road system relying on VDOT for maintenance although they assist heavily in planning and funding construction projects.
-Consolidated city-counties, while they do provide better efficiency and lower costs, they are still just a larger city and still have many of the same problems of larger cities.
+Consolidated city-counties, while they do provide better efficiency and lower costs, are still just a larger city and still have many of the same problems of larger cities.
 Because of their status, they are unlikely to contract with neighboring jurisdictions in the suburbs due to the fear that those jurisdictions might be annexed into the city.
 While Davidson County, merged with Nashville, has very high standards for its roads, those benefits do not stretch to neighboring counties or municipalities in greater Nashville.
 They stop cold at the county line in every direction.
+Other consolidated city-counties are not as effective, and their populations/tax bases are far below Nashville.

-Noting these exceptions, it is still important to point out that counties, townships and municipalities by their very nature almost always both duplicate services and raise basic costs.
-This is amplified not only because the state operates a separate system within the same county but also when other counties and cities are in close proximity spreading the available tax base very thin.
 It is important to note that counties cannot grow to assume more responsibility to enhance their tax base nor services.
 While cities can grow, it is not often that a city is capable of growing large enough to provide even county-level services.
 The average city or town usually has a population of between 1,000 and 5,000 residents, so the comparison to a major city such as New York, Atlanta or Dallas would be disingenuous.
 What if this barrier was removed for cities, counties and townships to provide certain services?
 What if these geographically constricted cities, counties and towns could turn to their neighbors and start shaking hands to combine resources in such a way to provide higher standard, more cost-efficient and better maintained roads than they currently can within the confines of their geography while still maintaining their local autonomy?
 The regional roads plan is how that can be done.

 Moreover, it is not at all beneficial when the responsibility for roads transfers from the state to a low population county, city or town: especially when state-level financing must be divided across a very large number of jurisdictions.
 The stated benefits of local control are simply not realized when a technocratic state agency reverts that responsibility to a large number of small political entities with the funding pie too small to assure that the purchasing power, financial flexibility or technical expertise is in place to provide an equivalent service to what the state is otherwise able to provide.
 LTAP (Local Technical Assistance Program) is also not working, because it provides no actual supervision, does not guarantee access to engineering services, and it is not raising the standards high enough under the current structure nor promoting uniformity across all jurisdictions.
 More oversight is needed.
 If the state is not going to relieve counties and small municipalities of what they are unable to do well, another way is needed.